 - Press the Windows key + R to open a Run dialog box.
 Next, inside the text box that just appeared, type ‘cmd‘ and press Ctrl + Shift + Enter to open an elevated Command Prompt.

 - When you’re prompted by the User Account Control, click Yes to grant admin access.

-- Once you’re inside the elevated Command Prompt, type the following command to re-arm your current product key:
+- Once you’re inside the elevated Command Prompt, type the following command to rearm your current product key:

-Here’s what you need to do:
+Here is what you need to do:

-- At the User Account Control (UAC) window, click Yes to grant admin access.
+- At the User Account Control (UAC) window, click “Yes” to grant admin access.

 - Once you’re finally inside the Registry Editor, use the section on the left to navigate to the following location:

-- After you’re inside the correct location, make sure CurrentVersion is selected from the pane on the left, then move over to the right-hand side pane and double click on ProductID.
+- After you are inside the correct location, make sure “CurrentVersion” is selected from the pane on the left.
+Then, move over to the right-hand side pane and double-click on “ProductID.

 5. Get in Touch with Microsoft